KusionStack/kusionstack.io/docs/reference/cli/kusionup/index.md

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Kusionup Tools

-[Kusionup](https://github.com/KusionStack/kusionup) is a version management tool for kusion and KCL.
-It is heavily inspired by `goup`.
+[Kusionup](https://github.com/KusionStack/kusionup) is a multi-version management tool for Kusion and KCL.
+It is heavily inspired by [goup](https://github.com/owenthereal/goup).

 After `kusionup init` is finished, a `$HOME/.kusionup` directory will be created, and contains these files: